To verify if your EDA sensor is working properly, when requested from our Customer Happiness team, you'll be asked to perform some tests.

 - Click on the “View Sessions” button located on the bottom right-hand side of the E4 Manager interface.

-- Write down the Session ID of the last session recorded and send it to to the support representative assisting you.
+- Write down the Session ID of the last session recorded and go through the support typeform by clicking on the link at the bottom of this page.

 Results of the tests - examples